eurekalabs-io/challenges/backend/java-spring/stock-market-service.md

 - Json structure is up to you.
 - It will be a big plus if you deploy the services somewhere in the cloud (heroku, gcloud, aws, azure, etc).
 It's ok if you just do it locally.
 - Use github (or other git repo).
-- Programming languages: C#, Java, Python, PHP.
-Please choose one to resolve the exercise.
+- Programming language: Java with spring boot framework
 - BONUS: If you can implement API throttling, that's a big one.
 Throttling rules are up to you (1 API call per second allowed or 10 API calls per minute, etc).
 - Log every API call received, log format is up to you.